How to Handle a Low Ball Offer From a Dual Agent

 2. Work with a no-cost service like SoldNest, whose realtor screening process takes care of this for you.

-6. Monitor the transaction process closely
+6. Monitor the selling process closely

 Keep watching for warning signs that your agent’s priorities are out of whack.